– Skinny jeans

 He was friendly, an ordinary guy.
 Except one who we could scarcely comprehend.

-“I’m Sharon.”
+“I’m Emma.”
 She shook his hand.
 He turned to me.
 We shook.
 “Suzanne,” I said.

 He said his name.
-Me and Sharon looked at each other like WTF?
+Me and Emma looked at each other like WTF?